hilton/hilton.github.com/blog/_posts/2024-11-12-api-development.md

 ## Phase 1: feedback and improvement

 In a public API’s first development phase, third-party developers use the API for the first time.
-They typically uncovers bugs and [usability issues](api-docs-usability), also known as _developer experience_ (DX) issues.
+They typically uncover bugs and [usability issues](api-docs-usability), also known as _developer experience_ (DX) issues.
 In particular, [poor quality or missing API documentation](api-documentation-mistakes) leads to a bad developer experience.